 PUCCH Parameters

 The following parameters are required to be supported by the AALI implementation when offloading operations.
-Application shall supply all relevant parameters; for ease of reading, the parameters are grouped as follows, in alignment with the O-RAN AAL GAnP document [7]: PUCCH Format 0, PUCCH Format 1 (UCI and DMRS), PUCC Formats 2/3/4 (UCI and DMRS).
+Application shall supply all relevant parameters; for ease of reading, the parameters are grouped as follows, in alignment with the O-RAN AAL GAnP document [7]: PUCCH Format 0, PUCCH Format 1 (UCI and DMRS), PUCCH Formats 2/3/4 (UCI and DMRS).
 Only one of these sets of parameters is applicable to any one PUCCH resource:

 PUCCH Format 0 Parameters